James W. C. Pennington: Early life

 James was born into slavery in 1807, at a Tilghman plantation on the Eastern Shore of Maryland.
 When he was four years old, James and his mother were given to Frisby Tilghman, their master's son, as a wedding gift.
-They were taken by the younger Tilghman to his new plantation called Rockland, near Hagerstown in western Maryland.
+They were taken by the younger Tilghman to his new plantation called Rockland Farm, near Hagerstown in western Maryland.
 There James was trained as a carpenter and blacksmith.
 On October 28, 1827, at the age of nineteen, James escaped from the plantation, leaving behind his parents and eleven siblings.

 Pennington reached Adams County, Pennsylvania, where he was taken in by the Quakers William and Phoebe Wright.
 They assisted the fugitive from slavery, and paid him wages for his work.
 As Pennington was illiterate, Wright began to teach him to read and write.
 Pennington adopted the middle name "William" after his benefactor, and the surname "Pennington," after Isaac Penington, an English man who was prominent in Quaker history.